Project: Archiving + scanning on demand of medical records

 - For many doctors the transition to digital medical records is a challenge.

-- In addition to the selection of a suitable practice information system, the conversion usually requires a clean and efficient solution for the digitisation of the still existing physical medical records.
+- In addition to selecting a suitable practice information system, the conversion an efficient solution for dealing with the existing physical medical records.

-- In most cases, it does not make sense to digitise all physical medical records “in stock».
+- In most cases, it does not make sense to digitise all physical medical records just «for stock».

-- Dr. med.
-Kuno Bigger has already switched to the electronic management of KG and has opted for the “scanning on demand” variant from archivsuisse.
+- Dr. Kuno Bigger has already switched to electronic management of patient records and used the scanning on demand service from archivsuisse for the changeover.

-- The industry solution “medical history archive” or KG-archivsuisse is operated by archivsuisse in collaboration with FMH Services and the cantonal doctors.
+- The industry solution called «KG-archivsuisse» is operated by archivsuisse in collaboration with FMH Services and the cantonal doctors.

-With the archivsuisse solution, Dr Bigger has solved the storage issue and found a demand-oriented model for digitising KG with a professional and certified provider.
-This gives him more space in the practice, saves time by digitising away from home and ultimately saves him money.
+With the archivsuisse solution, Dr Bigger has solved the storage issue and found a demand-oriented model for digitising patient files with a professional and certified provider.
+This frees up space more space in the practice, saves time by digitising externally and ultimately saves him money.